serens/Signature-Framework/README.md

 Step 4: Nothing more.
 You are now ready to go.
 ----------------------------------------------

-Your first Signature Application is set up and running.
+Your first Signature framework Application is set up and running.
 Your next step may be to call http://signature.local/about/config/ to see your current configuration.

 ![Configuration Screen](http://signature-framework.com/images/aboutconfig.png)